rehierl/node-tree-outliner/4-extensions/0-0-extensions.md

 <!-- ======================================================================= -->
 ## close modifiers

-Obviously, extensions can only change an algorithm's current context.
+Obviously, any extension can only change an algorithm's current context.
-In addition to that, and because the creation of new sections is already dealt with by the definition of sectioning nodes, such extensions only allow to instruct an implementation to close presequent sections.
+In addition to that, and because the declaration of new sections is already covered by the definition of sectioning nodes, the closure of sections is the only option left that can be used to define such extensions.

 Note that already closed presequent sections are no longer relevant.
-That is, because sections can not be reopened, and because of that, no further nodes and/or subsections can be associated with sections that are already closed.
+That is, because sections can not be reopened, and because of that, no further nodes and/or subsections can be associated with closed sections.
 Likewise, subsequent nodes and sections are not relevant.
 Which is, because those are not even guaranteed to exist.
 Consequently, extensions can only represent instructions to close presequent sections.

-Note that attributes, which instruct an implementation to close sections, will be referred to as "(close) modifiers".
-In addition to that, any node can be understood to always have a default (close) modifier associated with it (e.g.
+An attribute that instructs to close zero or more sections will be referred to as a "(close) modifier".
+In addition to that, any node can be understood to have a default (close) modifier associated with it (e.g. `<div close="0">`).
-`<div close="0">`).
 Because of that, the term "close modifier" will be used instead of the terms "extended definition" or "extensions".

-Note that a node, which instructs to close a section (i.e. before the end of the section's default scope is reached), will be referred to as the "end-marker node" of the corresponding section.
-However, and due to a section's parent container, not every section will have an end-marker node.
+Finally, a node which instructs to close a section before the end of the section's default scope is reached (i.e. a node that has such an attribute), will be referred to as the section's "end-marker node".

 <!-- ======================================================================= -->
 ## available options